CodeQL documentation

 Another example where more fine-grained information about tainted values is needed is for tracking partial sanitization.
 For example, before interpreting a user-controlled string as a file-system path, we generally want to make sure that it is neither an absolute path (which could refer to any file on the file system) nor a relative path containing .. components (which still could refer to any file).
 Usually, checking both of these properties would involve two separate checks.
 Both checks taken together should count as a sanitizer, but each individual check is not by itself enough to make the string safe for use as a path.
 To handle this case precisely, we want to associate two bits of information with each tainted value, namely whether it may be absolute, and whether it may contain .. components.
 Untrusted user input has both bits set initially, individual checks turn off individual bits, and if a value that has at least one bit set is interpreted as a path, a potential vulnerability is flagged.

-You can handle these cases and others like them by associating a set of flow labels (sometimes also referred to as taint kinds) with each value being tracked by the analysis.
-Value-preserving data-flow steps (such as flow steps from writes to a variable to its reads) preserve the set of flow labels, but other steps may add or remove flow labels.
-Sanitizers, in particular, are simply flow steps that remove some or all flow labels.
-The initial set of flow labels for a value is determined by the source node that gives rise to it.
-Similarly, sink nodes can specify that an incoming value needs to have a certain flow label (or one of a set of flow labels) in order for the flow to be flagged as a potential vulnerability.
+You can handle these cases and others like them by associating a set of flow states (sometimes also referred to as flow labels or taint kinds) with each value being tracked by the analysis.
+Value-preserving data-flow steps (such as flow steps from writes to a variable to its reads) preserve the set of flow states, but other steps may add or remove flow states.
+The initial set of flow states for a value is determined by the source node that gives rise to it.
+Similarly, sink nodes can specify that an incoming value needs to have a certain flow state (or one of a set of flow states) in order for the flow to be flagged as a potential vulnerability.

 Example